besmets/RSE_course/README.md

 In order to allow the students to cite the documentation provided during this course, each version of the repository will be archived on Zenodo around May, and will come with a DOI (once archived).
 The reference to cite is provided here below:

 #### Citation for v.1.0 (2024): *(the DOI will be provided in May 2024)*
 Smets, B. (2024).
-VUB's "Remote Sensing of the Environment" course repository, Version 1.0. https://github.com/besmets/RSE_course/.
+RSE Repository: Information and scripts for the practical exercises of the course "Remote Sensing of the Environment" of the Vrije Universiteit Brussel (VUB).
+Version 1.0., https://github.com/besmets/RSE_course/.
 (Last visited: DD/MM/YYY).